Libraries and Collections

 The holdings of the Hugh and Hazel Darling Library, located on the university's West Campus, include collections supporting computer science, education, nursing, and professional psychology programs.
 Darling is also where our Special Collections are housed.

-Home to the Ahmanson Technology Center, there 48 computer workstations and 4 group study rooms that are available on a first-come, first-served basis.
+Home to the Ahmanson Technology Center, there are 48 computer workstations and 4 group study rooms that are available on a first-come, first-served basis.
 An IMT lab technician is available to help with software, hardware, and access issues.

 The holdings of the William V. Marshburn Memorial Library, located on the university's East Campus, include collections supporting liberal arts and sciences, music, and business, as well as our Children's Literature Collection and Media/DVD Collection.